apache/spark/docs/streaming-flume-integration.md

 	</div>

-	Note that the hostname should be the same as the one used by the resource manager in the cluster (Mesos, YARN or Spark Standalone), so that resource allocation can match the names and launch the receiver in the right machine.
+	Note that the hostname should be the same as the one used by the resource manager in the cluster (Mesos, YARN, Nomad or Spark Standalone), so that resource allocation can match the names and launch the receiver in the right machine.

 3. **Deploying:** As with any Spark applications, `spark-submit` is used to launch your application.
 However, the details are slightly different for Scala/Java applications and Python applications.